jstormes/MfgRteCalc/README.md

 Per our best practices we will only allow addresses with known zips to be added to our tables.
 We will do this via foreign keys.
 While many see this as a limitation, I assure you it is not.
-It will be up to the API or front end to add the latitude and longitude of the zip if it is not known.
+The front end that accepts and inserts the address will also be responsible for making sure the zip has a rough latitude and longitude.
 There are API for such, but may require payment.

 Rough vs exact:  The goal is to return a quick "rough" shipping distance estimate, with the idea that this will correlate to shipping costs.
 This